0xThresh/web3-docker-quickstart/README.md

 When pulling from Docker Hub, you can pull an image and run a container with it in a single command - `docker run -d --name ethereum-node -p 8545:8545 -p 30303:30303 ethereum/client-go`

+The `docker` command acts as our starting point for any Docker operations we'll perform.
+The `run` command tells Docker to create a container using the `ethereum/client-go` image.
+The `-p` flag is used to specify what ports on our local machine the container should listen on, allowing us to interact with those ports on the container.
+The `--name` flag gives a name to the container so that we can identify it with other Docker commands later.
+The `-d` flag runs the container in "detached" mode, which means it will run without connecting our active terminal to the container.

+In order to connect to our geth node in our terminal, we can run the command below:
+`docker exec -i ethereum-node /bin/sh`

 ## Building Containers from Dockerfile
 When a Dockerfile is provided, you must first build the Docker image locally, then run a container with it.
+Let's use the Geth repo as our example.
 ```
-cd <local repo path with Dockerfile>
+git clone git@github.com:ethereum/go-ethereum.git
+cd go-ethereum
-docker build . -t <image name>
+docker build . -t geth
-docker run <image name>
+docker run -d --name test-geth geth
 ```